 As you know, there are many researchers and labs working on treating age-related diseases, and the focus is shifting from a single disease focus to tackling the underlying aging processes that cause them to delay or prevent disease onset.
 Are you excited about this change in approach some researchers are making?

 Definitely early intervention is the best way to go, and this is central to my approach.
 By tracking my blood regularly, I should be able to catch a metabolic change before it becomes pathological.
 For example, the reference range for the liver enzyme AST is < 40 U/L. If my liver enzymes are 15 when I’m 15, 20 when I’m 20, 25 when I’m 25, 30 when I’m 30, and 35 when I’m 35, I’m still within the reference range, but, my values have more than doubled!

 Since ~1840, our average lifespan has increased by ~2 years for every decade lived.
-Even with rapid technological advancements, I expect that this longevity trend to continue until the average lifespan = maximal, ~120 years.
+Even with rapid technological advancements, I expect that this longevity trend will continue until the average lifespan is maximal, ~120 years.
 By extrapolation, that will be ~200 years from now.
-During that time, it will become more popular to focus on living longer, and the research investment to get us beyond the 120 year term will slowly increase.
-And then conservatively, I expect the lifespan increasing trend to continue, ~2 year increase for every decade lived.
-But I’m also not ruling out the ability of technology to increase this to greater than 2 years per decade lived.
+During that time, it will become more popular to focus on living longer, and the research investment to get us beyond the 120 year-term will slowly increase.
+Then, conservatively, I expect the lifespan-increasing trend to continue, ~2 year increase for every decade lived.
+I’m also not ruling out the ability of technology to increase this to greater than 2 years per decade lived.